smiles724/Awesome-Diffusion-Models-for-Science/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)
 [![Made With Fang](https://img.shields.io/badge/Made%20With-Love-red.svg)](https://github.com/chetanraj/awesome-github-badges)

 This repository contains a collection of resources and papers on ***Diffusion Models for Science***😆.
 For a more comprehensive overview of diffusion-baed models, please refer to [Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models).
+If you have any relevant paper of codes to update the list, please pull a request or report an issue.

 # Contents
 - [Small Molecules](#small-molecules)